owowed/userscript-common/README.md

 # userscript-common

-This repository contains a collection of userscript libraries that provide common tootls, utilities, helpers to help and ease the development of userscripts.
+This repository contains a collection of userscript libraries that provide common tools, utilities, helpers to help and ease the development of userscripts.

 ## Available Libraries